History of Christopher Nolan in Timeline

 1996: Direction of Larceny

-1997: Emma Thomas begins producing Nolan's films
+1997: Emma Thomas becomes producer on Nolan's films

 In 1997, Emma Thomas began working as a producer on all of Christopher Nolan's films.

-1997: Filming Doodlebug
+1997: Filming of Doodlebug

-In 1997, Nolan filmed 'Doodlebug', a short film about a man chasing a miniature version of himself.
+In 1997, Nolan filmed Doodlebug, a short film about a man chasing a miniature version of himself.

 1998: Feature Film Debut with Following

-In 1998, Christopher Nolan made his feature film debut with 'Following'.
+In 1998, Christopher Nolan made his feature film debut with Following.

 1998: Conception and Release of Following